The current financial climate is possibly as difficult for the banks as it is for the businesses trying to get money from them.

 This doesn’t just apply to bank managers; if you’re an accountant or lawyer and know a business that has been turned down for CBILS, or hasn’t got the amount of money that they require, Growth Lending is eager to support them as well.

-Likewise VCT or PE houses; the Growth Lending CBILS products can be used in addition to private equity or VCT funding and we only require a first-ranking debenture, so you don’t need to worry that our involvement will dilute yours.
+Likewise VCT or PE houses; the Growth Lending CBILS products (available until 31 March 2021) can be used in addition to private equity or VCT funding and we only require a first-ranking debenture, so you don’t need to worry that our involvement will dilute yours.

 The other positive is that our products can be used for acquisitions where VCT money cannot, so working with us could also help you to support the expansion plans of businesses in your portfolio.